 - 1 strawberry, sliced

-Place cauliflower rice in a pot with milk, cinnamon, and Stevia.
+- Place cauliflower rice in a pot with your choice of unsweetened milk, cinnamon, and Stevia.
 Bring to a boil while stirring.

-Once boiling, reduce to a medium-low heat and continue stirring until desired thickness (~8-10 minutes).
+- Once boiling, reduce heat to medium-low and continue stirring until the oatmeal reaches your desired thickness, about 8-10 minutes.

-Remove from the heat and transfer cauliflower oatmeal to a bowl.
+- Remove from heat and transfer to a bowl.